-Kashega is an abandoned Unangan village on the Bering Sea coast of Unalaska Island.
-The village is named after Kashega Bay and was first published on a chart by Lieutenant Sarichev, of the Imperial Russian Navy, as “Selo Koshiga” meaning “Koshiga Village”.
+Kashega is an abandoned Unangan village on the Bering Sea coast of Unalaska Island, about 40 miles (65 km) southwest of Dutch Harbor, Alaska.
+The village is named after Kashega Bay and was first published on a chart by Lieutenant Sarichev of the Imperial Russian Navy, as “Selo Koshiga” meaning “Koshiga Village”.
 In 1831 it was the headquarters of the foreman for the Russian American Company on the west coast of Unalaska Island.

 In the summer of 1942, following the Japanese attack on Dutch Harbor, 881 residents of the Aleutian Islands, almost all of them Unangan, were transported to Southeast Alaska.
 They were first moved to the grounds of a government-run Native boarding school in Wrangell, and then twenty residents from Kashega were sent to a camp at Ward Lake near Ketchikan.